 Sometimes rules are not meant to be broken.
-You’ve heard people mention how easy it is to shoot movies these days—there have even been some Oscar-nominated films shot on iPhones—but there are certain steps you must adhere to in order to execute a successful indie.
-This guide will help you keep in mind what to look out for when you’re making your first independent film.
+You’ve heard people mention how easy it is to shoot movies these days—there have even been some Oscar-nominated films shot on iPhones—but there are certain steps you must adhere to in order to execute a successful independent movie.
+This guide will help you keep in mind what to look out for when you’re making your first indie film.

 - What is an indie film?

 - How do indie films get funding?

-- What do I need to consider financially?
+- What do I need to make an indie movie?

 - How do I find my indie film crew?